latifabu/IaC-with-Terraform/README.md

 ```
 ### Create an instance on AWS - Ansible controller
 - AMI made for AWS controller we can start it by using Terraform and adding the AMI id
+- To launch the app we created on Ansible.
+We created an AMI from that app.
+We then used the AMI in the below script.
 ```
 # # name of the resource
 resource "aws_instance" "name" {